filesender/filesender/docs/v2.0/install/index.md

 ---
-title: Installation - Linux Source 2.0-alpha from Git
+title: Installation - Linux Source 2.0-Beta1 from Git
 ---

-# Installation FileSender 2.0 Alpha
+# Installation FileSender 2.0 Beta1

 _This documentation is under development.
 It was created by installing FileSender on a CentOS 7 and Debian 8 machine._